Stylus: Cuneiform

 Styluses were first used by the ancient Mesopotamians in order to write in cuneiform.
 They were mostly made of reeds and had a slightly curved trapezoidal section.
-Egyptians (Middle Kingdom) and the Minoans of Crete (Linear A and Cretan Hieroglyphic) made styluses in various materials: reeds that grew on the sides of the Tigris and Euphrates rivers and in marshes and down to Egypt where the Egyptians used styluses from sliced reeds with sharp points; bone and metal styluses were also used.
+Egyptians (Middle Kingdom) and the Minoans of Crete (Linear A and Cretan hieroglyphs) made styluses in various materials: reeds that grew on the sides of the Tigris and Euphrates rivers and in marshes and down to Egypt where the Egyptians used styluses from sliced reeds with sharp points; bone and metal styluses were also used.
 Cuneiform was entirely based on the "wedge-shaped" mark that the end of a cut reed made when pushed into a clay tablet; from Latin cuneus 'wedge'.
 The linear writings of Crete in the first half of the second millennium BC which were made on clay tablets that were left to dry in the sun until they became "leather-hard" before being incised by the stylus.
 The linear nature of the writing was also dictated by the use of the stylus.

 In Western Europe styluses were widely used until the late Middle Ages.
 For learning purposes, the stylus was gradually replaced by a writing slate.
 From the mid-14th century improved water-powered paper mills produced large and cheap quantities of paper and the wax tablet and stylus disappeared completely from daily life.